pulumi/docs/pulumi-hugo/themes/default/content/topics/kubernetes.md

     list:
         - Manage Kubernetes clusters on all major cloud providers.
         - Increase productivity using the full ecosystem of dev tools such as IDE auto-completion, type & error checking, linting, refactoring, and test frameworks to validate Kubernetes clusters, app workloads, or both.
-        - Automate Kubernetes deployments with CI/CD integrations for [Spinnaker](/blog/unlocking-spinnaker-with-pulumi/), [Octopus](/blog/deploying-with-octopus-and-pulumi/), [GitHub Actions](/blog/continuous-delivery-to-any-cloud-using-github-actions-and-pulumi/), [GitLab](/blog/continuous-delivery-with-gitlab-and-pulumi-on-amazon-eks/), [Azure DevOps](/blog/cd-made-easy-with-pulumi-and-azure-pipelines/) and [more](/docs/guides/continuous-delivery/).
+        - Automate Kubernetes deployments with CI/CD integrations for [Flux](/blog/pulumi-kubernetes-new-2022/#integration-with-flux-sources), [Spinnaker](/blog/unlocking-spinnaker-with-pulumi/), [Octopus](/blog/deploying-with-octopus-and-pulumi/), [GitHub Actions](/blog/continuous-delivery-to-any-cloud-using-github-actions-and-pulumi/), [GitLab](/blog/continuous-delivery-with-gitlab-and-pulumi-on-amazon-eks/), [Azure DevOps](/blog/cd-made-easy-with-pulumi-and-azure-pipelines/) and [more](/docs/guides/continuous-delivery/).
-        - Seamlessly manage cloud resources with the [Pulumi Kubernetes Operator](/docs/guides/continuous-delivery/pulumi-kubernetes-operator/).
+        - Seamlessly manage both Kubernetes and cloud resources using GitOps with the [Pulumi Kubernetes Operator](/docs/guides/continuous-delivery/pulumi-kubernetes-operator/).
+        - Use Kubernetes [Server-Side Apply](/registry/packages/kubernetes/how-to-guides/managing-resources-with-server-side-apply) to safely manage shared Kubernetes resources with Pulumi and your existing controllers.
     cta: Learn More
     cta_url: "/blog/new-kubernetes-superpowers"